slamdev/baby-routine-tracker/technical-tasks.md

   * Use a ViewModel to manage the state of the ongoing sleep timer.
   * Implement the logic to create and save a new sleep document in Firestore upon completion.

-**User Story:** As a parent, I want to log a feeding, specifying whether it was breast milk or formula, and record the duration (for breastfeeding) or the amount (for bottle-feeding).
+**User Story:** As a parent, I want to log a feeding, specifying whether it was breast milk or bottle, and record the duration (for breastfeeding) or the amount (for bottle-feeding).

 * **Acceptance Criteria:**
   * Tapping a "Log Feeding" button opens a form or dialog.
-  * The user can select the feeding type (e.g., "Breast Milk," "Formula").
+  * The user can select the feeding type (e.g., "Breast Milk," "Bottle").
-  * Conditional UI appears: a timer for "Breast Milk" or a numeric input for "Formula" (in ml/oz).
+  * Conditional UI appears: a timer for "Breast Milk" or a numeric input for "Bottle" (in ml/oz).
   * The saved event accurately reflects all the selected details.
 * **Technical Tasks:**
   * Create a reusable composable for the feeding log form.